pzit0/botany563-final/ortholog-search-procedure.md

 Nymphon         none, in fact, removed all Nymphons from here because they're all nhap not nha Oedothorax      KAG8183783.1, KAG8186330.1. (did not add KAG8172704.1 because size is too small) Oocera          EZA53303.1
-Penaeus         none (last search result is labeled as nha2 but it does not contain conserved domain). also deleted last entry.
+Penaeus         none (last search result is labeled as nha2 but it does not contain the conserved domain). also deleted last entry.
 Periplaneta     KAJ4436265.1, KAJ4436265.1
 Polypedilum     KAG5676603.1, KAG5676604.1
 Spodoptera      none, all others are from other assemblies